vishakh2513110-max/Customer-Segmentation-using-Clustering-Algorithms/README.md

 Businesses often have thousands of customers with different demographics, purchasing habits, and spending behaviors.
 Treating all customers the same can lead to inefficient marketing campaigns and lower customer engagement.

-This project uses **unsupervised machine learning** techniques to automatically segment customers into meaningful groups, enabling businesses to design targeted marketing strategies and improve customer retention.
+This project uses **unsupervised machine learning** techniques to automatically segment customers into meaningful groups, enabling businesses to design targeted marketing strategies, improve customer retention, and optimize marketing efforts.

 ---

 ## Dataset

-**Marketing Campaign Dataset**
+### Marketing Campaign Dataset

 * Total Customers: **2240**
 * Original Features: **29**
-* Includes customer demographics, purchase history, campaign responses, and spending information.
+* Contains customer demographics, purchase history, campaign responses, and spending information.

 ### Key Features Used